-Although there are active women’s veteran football teams, older people’s football is especially valuable for men.
-Around 22% of men die before the age of 65, compared to 13% of women.
+Although there are active women’s veteran football teams, older people’s football is especially valuable for men, who have a higher mortality rate before retirement age than women.

-Reddy says that physically active men have a 20-30% reduced risk of premature death and 50% less chronic disease.
+Physically active men have a reduced risk of premature death and less chronic disease.
 But by the age of 55-64, only 32% of men say that they take the recommended half-hour of strenuous exercise five times a week – and such self-reporting is famously optimistic.

 Football is one answer to this puzzle.
 Older people who play have more muscle, harder bones, better cardiovascular systems and more jumping height and strength.
 This last applies especially to women.
 They also have lower heart rate and blood pressure, less fat and better oxygen absorption, and their leg bones have more mineral content, which for women reduces the risk of osteoporosis.